Empower Cash Account 2023 Review

 The company partnered with various banks to offer a savings alternative -- and it's very attractive when you look at the interest rate.

 The account has no fees.

-Like many accounts out there, the Personal Capital Cash account has other perks in addition to some shortcomings.
+Like many accounts out there, the Empower Cash account has other perks in addition to some shortcomings.

 If you’re looking for a new way to manage your cash, find out whether this account is the right alternative to a typical savings account.
 You can also check out our list of Best Savings Account Rates found here.